ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Every failure brings with it the seed of an equivalent success.*
+💬 *Every day may not be good, but there's something good in every day.*

-— **Napoleon Hill**
+— **Unknown**

-Updated at: 2025-12-27T01:05:55Z
+Updated at: 2025-12-28T01:15:55Z